{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 Deleting a group that exists in TutorsContactsPro.

-Expected: The group with the name TUT05
+Expected: The group with the name TUT05 is deleted from TutorsContactsPro.

-is removed.
+The group tab TUT05 is removed.
 The details of the deleted group is shown in the success message.

 Expected: No group deleted.
 Error details shown in the error message.